 Guests wishing to eat lunch with a student are encouraged to purchase a school meal or bring a sack lunch from home by notifying the office in the morning (by 10:00 a.m.).
-Please do not bring fast food, Hardees, Burger King, McDonalds, Wendy's, etc.
+Please do not bring fast food, Hardees, Burger King, etc.